 Propagating houseplants will never have a 100% success rate and you may encounter some problems along the way.
 But don’t worry, we have learnt these things the hard way so that we can bring you all the different problems that might arise, what this means and how to solve the problems!

-Cooler temperatures can also be a reason why your Anthurium Clarinervium isn’t growing new roots or leaves.
+Cooler temperatures can also be a reason why your new plant isn’t growing new roots or leaves.
 Here we would recommend using an LED light or heat pad can help your plant thrive.

 After dividing your Anthurium Clarinervium it’s totally normal for the growth to start out slow, smaller and less developed.

 This is because the root system is less mature than that of the larger plant.
-After time, the new leaves on your Anthurium Clarinervium will get bigger and you can prune away the smaller leaves to encourage new healthy growth.
+After time, the new leaves on your plant will get bigger and you can prune away the smaller leaves to encourage new healthy growth.

 So there you have it; a complete guide to Anthurium Clarinervium propagation!
-Hopefully, it has been helpful and given you everything you need to know to successfully propagate your plant.
 Don’t expect it to be 100% successful all of the time, that’s just the reality with the houseplant world – you can never be sure what will happen and when.
 Sometimes new leaves will grow straight away, other times you might have to wait a few months for the new plant to show any signs of growth.
 But with the right methods, care and environment you shouldn’t have too many issues…

 Check out our Anthurium Clarinervium care guide for more information on how to care for your new plants after you’ve propagated them.
-There you can find all the basic care needs, as well as ways to spot and solve common problems with your Anthurium Clarinervium.
+There you can find all the basic care needs, as well as ways to spot and solve common problems with your plant.